AI Use Cases/Logistics

 Automated Workflow Execution

-For your operations team, this means the morning briefing replaces the 90-minute data assembly process.
+For your operations team, this means the morning briefing replaces the daily data-assembly scramble.
 Instead of pulling reports from four systems and reconciling them manually, you open a single brief that tells you: your OTDR is tracking 2.3% below forecast (root cause: three detention events in your top lane), your fuel spend is 8% above budget YTD (driven by two underutilized secondary lanes), and your driver utilization is at 84% when contract minimums require 90% (actionable fix: consolidate two drayage routes).
 The system flags what needs human judgment - a rate negotiation, a carrier swap, a dispatch strategy change - and automates the rest.
 You stay in control; the AI eliminates the data archaeology.

 A Systems-Level Fix